The Ones Below: Plot

-Kate (Clémence Poésy) and Justin (Stephen Campbell Moore) are expecting their first child.
-They also have new downstairs neighbours, Jon (David Morrissey) and Theresa (Laura Birn), who are also expecting their first baby.
-Kate and Justin invite Jon and Theresa for dinner so they can get acquainted; the visitors leave their shoes by the door, at the top of the stairs.
-During their dinner conversation, it's revealed that Kate and Justin originally didn't want children and were together 10 years before deciding to have a baby, and conceived rather quickly thereafter.
-Jon and Theresa tell them they struggled for seven years to have a child, and Theresa is visibly upset that Kate got pregnant as quickly as she did, while she and Jon had tried for years.
-Eventually, Theresa, who has been surreptitiously drinking wine all evening, despite claiming not to drink alcohol.
-She says she doesn't feel well and gets up to leave.
-In her rush to get out the door, a tipsy Theresa trips over Kate's cat and their shoes, and falls down the stairs and subsequently loses the baby, whom she was going to name Peter.
+Kate and Justin are expecting their first baby, and have new downstairs neighbours, Jon and Theresa, who are also expecting their first baby.
+They invite Jon and Theresa for dinner, during which it's revealed that Kate and Justin hadn't wanted children and were together 10 years before deciding to have a baby, and conceived quickly thereafter.
+Jon and Theresa tried for seven years to have a child.
+Theresa, who has been surreptitiously drinking wine despite claiming not to drink alcohol, feels unwell and gets up to leave.
+She trips down the stairs and loses the baby, whom she was going to name Peter.

-When Kate and Justin attempt to console the grieving couple, they end up in a fight with Theresa, who blames them for the accident and screams that Kate does not deserve "that thing" inside her.
-A few days later, Kate and Justin receive a note stating that their neighbours have left and will return only when they can truly be happy for Kate and Justin's new addition.
+Kate and Justin attempt to console the couple but Theresa blames them for the accident and screams that Kate does not deserve "that thing" inside her.
+Some days later, Kate and Justin receive a note from Jon and Theresa saying they have left and will return only when they can truly be happy for Kate and Justin's baby.

 Kate gives birth and they name the baby Billy.
-Her emotionally distant mother visits, but Kate is offended by her obvious lack of interest in her grandchild.
-Not long after Billy is born, Jon and Theresa return, apparently in good spirits.
-Theresa offers to babysit Billy so Kate can have time to herself.
-When Kate goes off to visit the grave of her brother, who died at 17 by what is implied to be suicide, Theresa leaves the house with Billy, but where she takes him isn't revealed.
-Periodically, Theresa and Jon are shown out and about with Billy.
-They are smiling and look like any happy couple with a new baby.
+Her mother visits, but Kate is offended by her lack of interest in her grandchild.
+Jon and Theresa return apparently in good spirits.
+Theresa offers to babysit so Kate can have time to herself.
+When Kate visits her brother's grave, Theresa leaves the house with Billy.
+Periodically, Theresa and Jon are out and about with Billy.